 To avoid damaging the coating on your pan, we suggest you carefully read the instructions for use given in the manual.

-This will give you access to clearer instructions on what temperatures the pan can withstand in an oven and for how long.
+This will give you access to clearer instructions on what maximum temperatures the pan can withstand in an oven and for how long.

 Are the Handles of the Pan Oven-Proof?

 The handles of a pan are most frequently responsible for restricting its use in the oven.

 These handles are usually made of insulating materials such as wood and plastic to provide comfort in holding the pan.